 - Mindfulness and Exercise

-I thoroughly recommend the Super foods for everyone entering, participating in and for after the menopause years – the just keep you gut health normal and your skin/gut relationship happy.
-I take them every day.
+I thoroughly recommend supplements and gut assisting pre or probiotics for everyone entering, participating in and for after the menopause years.
+They just keep you gut health normal and your skin/gut relationship happy.

 Looking after yourself as you enter the “middle” years becomes so much more important, both for your general health as well as for having clear, beautiful skin.